Manifesto is defined as a “public declaration or statement of belief or position.” I can narrow that down to 4 essential

 Striving to be a better human being is really all that we can do no matter your profession or place in society.
 Striving to understand and serve students with loving acceptance is the work of true teaching, and it is hard work!
 Devotion towards students and self-knowledge helps students achieve their full potential.

 A human being is more than a brain.
-Academics is just the surface learning, and the least of the job.
+Academics is just the surface learning.
 Humans develop in other ways, there are other types of intelligence: emotional, physical, spiritual, expressive.
 People deserve to develop all sides of themselves.
 To ignore human emotional and physical needs solely in favor of academic learning is to cause long term suffering and depravity.
 Like Hippocrates promised, first, “do no harm.”
 Developing the mind is important, but not at the expense of the other fundamental building blocks of health, sanity and character.
+The youngest children are being deprived of the right to start with a foundation.
+The youngest are being forced to develop their intellect before other, more important pieces are in place.

-Do you want to be right or do you want to be happy?
-Wisdom does not come from naming things.
-Naming things is the beginning of language.
-Language, and words, do not lead to creative compassion, which comes from the feeling realm.
-Wisdom grows from the combination of thinking and feeling and learning the effects of one’s actions in the world.
+Wisdom does not come from being right or naming things.
 Any cure for human suffering will come from willing, or doing.
 Thinking and feeling alone do not accomplish much by themselves, but they inform our deeds if we are conscious of them.

 People before things.